RUSSIA: Muslim first known victim of lengthened "extremism" prison terms

 Kazikhanov's fellow defendants, 26-year-old Stepan Kudryashov and 25-year-old Aleksandr Melentyev, were convicted of the lesser offence under Criminal Code Article 282.2, Part 2 of: "Participation in the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".
 They received suspended sentences of two years and one year and eight months respectively.

-All three sentences will be reduced by the amount of time the defendants have already spent in custody and under house arrest.
-The men are all preparing to appeal, a fellow Muslim told Forum 18 on 4 March.
+Kazikhanov's sentence will be reduced by the amount of time he has already spent in custody and under house arrest.
+All three men are preparing to appeal, a fellow Muslim told Forum 18 on 4 March.

 Whereabouts of fourth defendant unknown

 The whereabouts of 26-year-old Farkhad Allakhverdiyev, the fourth man charged under Article 282.2, Part 2, are still unknown.
 His name is on the Interior Ministry "Wanted Database", Forum 18 notes.
 As a result, prosecutors have been obliged to open a separate case against him.

 September 2013 St Petersburg prison sentence

 Shirazi Bekirov was in September 2013 sentenced in St Petersburg to six months in an open-regime prison.
 He was the 14th Muslim in Russia known to have received a criminal sentence for reading Nursi's works, many of which have been banned in Russia as "extremist".
 Bekirov and other Muslims who met others to read Nursi's works – whether or not they were convicted of any "crime" – appear on a Russian government "list of terrorists and extremists (current)" (see F18News 6 September 2013 http://www.forum18.org/archive.php?article_id=1872).